U.S. FAA to allow six movie, TV companies to use drones

 Among the potential uses: Google Inc has said it is developing airborne drones capable of flying on their own and delivering anything from candy to medicine.
 Amazon.com Inc announced plans last year to use drones to make home deliveries.

-(Reporting by Eric Beech; Editing by Sandra Maler, Marguerita Choy and Ken Wills)
+(Reporting by Eric Beech; Editing by Alwyn Scott, Sandra Maler and Marguerita Choy)